 - Where you want to go.

-The Personal Statement is a sister essay to your Research Statement, because a really good Personal Statement will provide a personal background to the research interests you describe in the Research Statement.
+The Personal Statement is the sibling essay to your Research Statement, because a really good Personal Statement will provide a personal background to the research interests you describe in the Research Statement.
 For that reason, we recommend that you write your Research Statement first, but you should definitely “listen to your gut” in terms of the best workflow for you between the two statements.

 The maximum word count is 250 words.
 Given that most academic sentences are between 20 – 25 words, that means you have about 10 – 13 sentences for the essay.
 For the most part, the 4 questions posed above are equally important, so you might split the sentences evenly between them (e.g., ~3 sentences to answer each question).

-Within each set of 3 sentences that you spend on each question, you might come up with a common structure, like having sentence 1 be a high-level answer to the question, sentence 2 (and maybe 3) providing some background to sentence 1, and then the last sentence connecting this to your interest in an academic research career in psychology, management, or neuroscience.
+Within each set of 3 sentences that you spend on each question, you might come up with a common structure, like having sentence 1 be a high-level answer to the question, sentence 2 (and maybe 3) providing some background to sentence 1, and then the last sentence connecting this to your interest in a PhD in psychology, management, or neuroscience.

 Please note that you do not need to use the structure described above.
 We are providing this template to help people who are not sure where to start write a strong statement.
 We invite you to write a statement that inspires you: If it inspires you, then it will inspire us.